BIMStruct3D: A Fully Automated Hybrid Learning Scan-to-BIM Pipeline with Integrated Topology Refinement: Evaluation

 \subsubsection{3D-Intersection over Union}

 The 3D-Intersection over Union (3D-IoU) is calculated as the ratio of the volume of the intersection to the volume of the union of the reconstructed and ground-truth bounding boxes.
 This metric captures both shape and spatial alignment, providing a compact representation of how well two volumes overlap.
-However, 3D-IoU is highly sensitive to minor deviations in size or alignment: because volume scales cubically with linear dimensions, even a small positional offset disproportionately reduces the intersection-to-union ratio.
+However, 3D-IoU is highly sensitive to minor deviations in size or alignment: for thin elements such as walls, an offset on the order of the smallest dimension (e.g., wall thickness) already drives the intersection-to-union ratio well below $0.5$, even when the reconstruction is otherwise correct.
 Furthermore, 3D-IoU requires instance-level assignment between predicted and ground-truth elements, which becomes ambiguous when walls are fragmented or merged during reconstruction.